noelwelsh/todo/QUESTIONS.md

 We'll focus on the models.
 We won't need to change other code for the most part (though if you want to take this project further on your own you may wish to do so).

+## Fix the In-Memory Model

 Run the tests from sbt (the `test` command).
 You'll see the tests are currently failing.
 Start first on the tests for the `InMemoryModel`.
 Take a look at `InMemoryModel.scala`.
-We have provided part of an implementation for you but it doesn't work.
+We have provided part of an implementation for you but it contains mistakes.
 Fix the implementation so that the tests pass.
 When you have done this you will have a working application!

 ## Fix the Persistent Model